isaacfrs1/alarm_clock/README.md

-## a python program that simulates a simple alarm.
+## a python program that simulates an alarm and play a cool sound.